Market Profile Trading: The Most Comprehensive Guide

 Although I think that in this article, you will learn everything you need about Market Profile, you as a trader, should never stop learning and exploring new things.

-If you are interested in how I personally use Market Profile as a confluence tool with price action and different orderflow patterns, go and check out Trading Blueprint.
+If you are interested in how I personally use Market Profile as a confluence tool with price action and different orderflow patterns, go and check out Trading Bootcamp.

 This article is the second part of the Auction Market Theory series; if you haven’t read the first one, you should do it now.